Fate of N. Korean's body still up in air, Malaysia police say

 KUALA LUMPUR, Feb.
 17, Kyodo

-Malaysian police said Friday it is yet to be decided how to deal with the body of the estranged half-brother of North Korean leader Kim Jong Un once the results of a post-mortem examination into the intrigue-filled death are known.
+Malaysian police said Friday that what to do with the body of the murdered half-brother of North Korean leader Kim Jong Un will be determined only after medical examiners establish the cause of his death.

-North Korea's government officially submitted a request Thursday to claim the body of Kim Jong Nam through its embassy in Kuala Lumpur, the police said.
+They said North Korea officially submitted a request Thursday to claim the body of Kim Jong Nam, who was murdered at Kuala Lumpur International Airport on Monday, possibly with poison, through its embassy in Kuala Lumpur.

-However, Malaysia's position remains unchanged that his next of kin has priority to claim the body and that the police need a DNA sample of a family member to complete the identification process.
+However, Malaysia's Selangor state police chief Abdul Samah Mat told Kyodo News that the body cannot be released before the autopsy results come out and suggested that might happen until next week.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.